bpstephanie/The_Country_Quiz/README.md

 * Chrome for Developers: [Dev Tools](https://developer.chrome.com/docs/devtools)

 * The code to create the modals was inspired by [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp).
-* The code to implement audio in JavaScript  by [Noah-Ekin] (https://noaheakin.medium.com/).adding-sound-to-your-js-web-app-f6a0ca728984#:~:text=The%20 simplest%20way%20to%20 add,starts%20 playing%20the%20 current%20audio. let winSound = document.querySelector('#win-sound').
+* The code to implement audio in JavaScript  by [Noah Ekin](https://noaheakin.medium.com/adding-sound-to-your-js-web-app-f6a0ca728984).
-* This YouTube tutorial was followed for the basic setup of the quiz[James Q Quick](https://www.youtube.com/watch?v=zZdQGs62cR8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=4).
+* This YouTube tutorial was followed for the basic setup of the quiz [James Q Quick](https://www.youtube.com/watch?v=zZdQGs62cR8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=4).
 * The code to randomize quiz questions was inspired by [She Codes](https://www.shecodes.io/athena/10246-how-to-show-random-questions-in-a-quiz-using-javascript).
 * The code for the score area was inspired by the Code Institute Love Maths Project.